Gagan956/Microservice/README.md

-﻿# Microservice
+﻿# inDrivee

- Microservices: User, Ride, and Captain with RabbitMQ and Log Polling Overview
+  inDrivee User, Ride, and Captain with RabbitMQ and Log Polling Overview
 This project demonstrates a simple microservices architecture with three services running locally on localhost:3000: